Debt Relief: What Are Your Options?

 1. Debt Consolidation Loan

 A debt consolidation loan is where a finance company, such as a bank or a credit union, provides you with the money to pay off all of your debts.
 They then consolidate all of your debts into one affordable monthly payment and require you to pay this back monthly until the debt is cleared.
 The fees involved in this kind of service are generally low, and it removes the need to speak to your creditors and the anxiety this involves.
-It’s wise to note that unsecured debt consolidation loans often come with high interest, so they are not always the best option.
+It’s wise to note that unsecured debt consolidation loans and unsecured business loans surrounding consolidation often come with high interest, so they are not always the best option.

 2. Consumer Proposal

 A consumer proposal is a government-run debt relief option.
 Administered by a licensed insolvency trustee, consumer proposals were introduced to try and reduce the amount of debt settlement activity happening throughout the country.
 In this, you will be expected to repay around 1/3 of what you owe, although the figures do vary depending on your circumstances.
 There are no costs to pay, unlike with traditional debt consolidation, and a consumer proposal has the same effect on your credit score as a debt management plan.
 You can learn more here.

 If you only have a small amount of debt to pay, a line of credit/credit card may be your best option.
 They are, however, quite difficult to qualify for unless you have a good income and a good credit score.
 That said, if you do qualify, it will give you the freedom to pay your debt off in your own time as the minimum monthly payments provide great flexibility.
 But, if you aren’t disciplined enough to pay back your debt, you could end up in even more debt than you started with.